 The Great Gathering-In will begin Monday afternoon at 5:00 p.m. at the Holiday Inn Capitol (Capitol Ballroom) and will adjourn promptly at 7:00 p.m.
 The Great Gathering-In serves as our very exciting opening session to Washington Seminar.
 The energy in the room is like no other.
 Over 500 members of the NFB come together to learn about and advocate for legislative initiatives that will improve the lives of blind Americans.
 Please join us to cast off the perception of incapacity that is too often reinforced by bad public policies that serve to relegate blind Americans to second class citizenship.

 Legislative appointments should be made for Tuesday, Wednesday, and Thursday in the Senate and House office buildings.
-Meetings for NFB members to review the legislative progress and provide guidance will occur on Wednesday evening.
+Meetings for NFB members to review the legislative progress and provide guidance will occur on Tuesday and Wednesday evening.

 The Washington Seminar is an annual event of the National Federation of the Blind to introduce the agenda of blind Americans--the priority issues requiring congressional attention over the coming year.
 The issues are selected from official positions of the Federation and may address concerns in the following areas: relevant civil rights issues; educational programs and services; rehabilitation of the blind for competitive employment; the operation of vending facilities by blind persons on public property; specialized library services for the blind; the organization and funding of federal programs; Social Security and Supplemental Income programs; and other timely topics.
 Approximately three legislative initiatives are chosen for priority attention during the Washington Seminar.

 The 2016 Washington Seminar Agenda will be available at a later date.

 The 2016 Washington Seminar Legislative Agenda and Fact Sheets will be available at a later date.

 - Legislative Agenda of Blind Americans - Priorities for the 114th Congress, First Session